Who invented porcelain?

 Chinese artists sold this porcelain to Silk Road traders, who brought it east to the Islamic Empire.
-Porcelain was a huge hit in Central Asia and West Asia, and even though it was fragile and heavy, porcelain became a big part of China’s Silk Road trade.
+Porcelain was a huge hit in Central Asia and West Asia.
+Even though porcelain was fragile and heavy, it became a big part of China’s Silk Road trade.

-T’ang potters used mostly brown and green glazes.
-To get brown, they mixed in a little iron, and to get green, they mixed copper in.
 T’ang Dynasty artists also made a lot of small clay sculptures like this one of a camel.
+They glazed many of the sculptures, too.

 The artists used clay slip to color this camel and his rider, but they used the new brown and green glazes to make this sculpture of a man riding a horse look brighter.